Online LLM watermark detection via e-processes: A mathematical formulation of watermarks

 \subsection{The Gumbel-max watermark}

-We next describe the Gumbel-max watermark, which is proposed by \citet{aar2023}.
+We next describe a primary example, the Gumbel-max watermark, proposed by \citet{aar2023}.
+Our methodology does not rely on this specific watermark design, but it does not hurt to keep this example in mind for intuition.

 As one of the most influential watermark schemes, it has been implemented internally at OpenAI \citep{openai2024understanding} and has become a baseline in many studies \citep{aos2025wm,li2025robust}.
 This watermark utilizes the Gumbel-max trick \citep{gumbel1954statistical,jang2017categorical} to ensure the unbiasedness characterized in \eqref{eq:cond}.
 The Gumbel-max watermark operates with the pseudo-random vector $\zeta = (U_{w})_{w \in \mathcal{W}}$ consisting of iid standard uniform variables, and the decoder is given by

-As suggested by \citet{aar2023}, the pivotal statistic for one token is which is uniformly distributed on $[0,1]$ under the null hypothesis.
+As suggested by \citet{aar2023}, a pivotal statistic for one token is $ Y=U_{W}, $ which is uniformly distributed on $[0,1]$ under the null hypothesis.
 Therefore, the distribution of $Y$ under $\uu^\ntp$ does not depend on $\ntp$, although the distribution of $(W,\zeta)$ depends on $\ntp$.
 Under the alternative hypothesis $\q^{\ntp}$, the distribution of $Y$ depends on $\ntp$, and it is given by

 with the convention $y^{\infty}=0$ for $y<1$ and $1^\infty=1$.
 Its density function is